coderitter/knight-form/README.md

 All those elements are combined in a tree.
 To customize the elements of your form you can use one of the properties put in place to avoid subclassing.

 - `valueType`: There is a set of standard value types but you may also use your own
-- `more`: Append anything you need which is not related to the widget here
+- `more`: Append anything you need which is not related to the look of the widget here
-- `widget`: Append anything you need which is related to the widget here
+- `widget`: Append anything you need which is related to the look of the widget here

 ### Adjust a form